 Emergency Funds and Cash in the Budget

 As discussed above, having a rental property can be expensive.
-In a perfect world, you’re rent is significantly more than your monthly costs, so you can build up a cash reserve to pay for those larger, infrequent expenses.
+In a perfect world, your rent is significantly more than your monthly costs, so you can build up a cash reserve to pay for those larger, infrequent expenses.
 In reality, it doesn’t always work that way.
 Do you have enough cash reserves, or cash flow in the budget, to handle a $10,000 repair in the first year of landlording?
 How long can you cover the mortgage (and higher insurance) on a vacant property?

 If your emergency plan involves borrowing from other investments, or using credit cards, you might want to think again about whether renting is right for your situation.